 I am a bit of a stickler for correct usage of styles and titles.
 So it is a bit of a pet peeve of mine when these are used improperly.
 The main one that bugs me is calling Elizabeth II, Queen of England.
 That bothers me because “Queen of England” is not her correct title!
 Her correct title, simplified here, is Queen of the United Kingdom of Great Britain and Northern Ireland.
 England has not been a separate sovereign state since 1707.

-The title remained King or Queen of Great Britain for 93 years when the nation expanded once more.
-Ireland was included in the political union with Great Britain and the new state became the United Kingdom of Great Britain and Ireland.
+The title remained King or Queen of Great Britain and Ireland for 93 years until the nation expanded once more.
+Ireland was now included in the political union with Great Britain and the new state became the United Kingdom of Great Britain and Ireland.
 George III (1760-1820) was the monarch at the time and his title changed accordingly.

 Now having said my rant and given the historical background on the evolution of the title of the British monarch I must be honest and say that I do miss the traditional titles of King or Queen of England and King or Queen of Scotland.
 Those are in the past unless devolution comes to the UK and England and Scotland becomes independent once again.
 If that does happen I think we would see a return to how things were prior to 1707 when both England and Scotland shared the same monarch.

 Pingback: New Series: Longest Reigning British Monarchs. | European Royal History